whoisfrankyang/DXF2CAD/README.md

 # DXF2CAD
-An AI-powered end-to-end pipeline for converting 2D blueprints in DXF format to 3D CAD models in STEP format using parametric sequence modeling.
+Developing a generative AI framework that learns from 2D DXF blueprints to construct accurate, editable 3D CAD models in STEP format in seconds.

 An example of DXF to CAD where I input a DXF file and the pipeline outputs a STEP file: